Andr\'e-Oort for a Nonholomorphic Modular Function: Ax-Lindemann Theorems

 For each $\epsilon>0$ and each $k\in\mathbb{N}$ there is a constant $c(Z,k,\epsilon)$, such that for every $T\in\mathbb{N}$, we have

-\end{thrm} This may require some explanation.
+\end{theorem} This may require some explanation.
 The set $Z$ here is supposed to be ``definable in an o-minimal structure''.
-For details of what this means, one can see the Appendix.
-It is enough to know that there is a certain class of subsets of $\mathbb{C}^n$ which will be called ``definable in the o-minimal structure $\mathbb{R}_\text{an,exp}$,'' or just ``definable''.
+For details about what this means, one can see the surveys cited above.
+It is enough to know that there is a certain class of subsets of $\mathbb{C}^n=\mathbb{R}^{2n}$ which will be called ``definable in the o-minimal structure $\mathbb{R}_\text{an,exp}$,'' or just ``definable''.
 Crucially, the graphs of the functions $j$, $\chi$ and $\chi^*$, restricted to any $\slz$-translate of the standard fundamental domain

+are all definable sets.
+This follows from the fact that each of the functions can be written as a sum of convergent $q$-expansions, but can also be seen using a result of Peterzil and Starchenko \cite{Peterzil2004} about the definability of the Weierstrass $\wp$-function, going via the theory of elliptic curves.